Bejo Sugiantoro

 Bejo Sugiantoro (2 April 1977 – 25 February 2025) was an Indonesian footballer.
 He played as a defender, either as a libero or central defender.
 He was also a coach.
 Together with Kurniawan Dwi Yulianto, Anang Ma'ruf, Bima Sakti, and others he joined the PSSI Primavera program at Italy in the mid-1990s.

-Sugiantoro made 45 appearances for the Indonesia national team from 1997 to 2004.
+Bejo made 45 appearances for the Indonesia national team from 1997 to 2004.

 Club career

 Persebaya

-Pak Haji Sugiantoro joined Persebaya Surabaya at the age of seventeen.
+Bejo joined Persebaya Surabaya at the age of seventeen.

 PS Mitra Kutai Kartanegara

 In late December 2008, Bejo agreed a deal to sign for Mitra Kukar.

 Death

-Sugiantoro died from a heart attack in Surabaya, on 25 February 2025, at the age of 47.
+Bejo died from a heart attack in Surabaya, on 25 February 2025, at the age of 47.